 After WWII, housing was a major contributor to a construction boom in the New Orleans area, and the partners engaged in plumbing work for the emerging residential housing developments.
 Throughout the 40s, Gallo Plumbing Company prospered and gained numerous clients—“housing developer” types that constructed tract housing in numbers from 10 to 100 houses at a time.

-The company originally operated out of Louis’s home, but with the later success, the brothers were able to move the business an old warehouse.
+The company originally operated out of Louis’s home, but with the later success, the brothers were able to move the business to an old warehouse.

 In 1953, August Gallo, Jr., the only child of August Gallo, started college at Tulane University in New Orleans.
 Tulane was within a short distance to the Gallo Plumbing Company's shop, enabling August Jr. to work daily on a part-time basis during his four years at Tulane.